-'Personal data' means any information relating to an identified or identifiable natural person ('data subject'), an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+'Personal data' means any information relating to an identified or identifiable natural person ('data subject'), an identifiable natural person, is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

-Personal data we gather may include individuals' name, address, phone number, email address, educational background, financial and pay details, details of certificates and diplomas, education, and skills, protected characteristics. held, or going to be held on computer.
+Personal data we gather may include individuals' name, address, phone number, email address, educational background, financial and pay details, details of certificates and diplomas, education, and skills, protected characteristics.

-□ in, or going to be in, a manual filing system that is highly structured so that information about you can be easily retrieved.

-□ in most health, educational, social service, or housing records; or
+- held, or going to be held on computer. - in, or going to be in, a manual filing system that is highly structured so that information about you can be easily retrieved. - in most we may need some health, educational, social service, or housing records; or other information held by a public authority.

-Special categories of
+Special categories of personal data

-Special categories of data include information about an individual's racial or ethnic origin, political opinions, religious or similar beliefs, trade union personal data membership (or non-membership), physical or mental health or condition, criminal offences, or related proceedings, and genetic and biometric information-any use of special categories of personal data should be strictly controlled in accordance with this policy.
+Special categories of data include information about an individual's racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership (or non-membership), physical or mental health or condition, criminal offences, or related proceedings, and genetic and biometric information - any use of special categories of personal data should be strictly controlled in accordance with this policy.